-Just as some words have no second P, and/or no M, some small function words (some preps, conjs, kipi) have no S. Words simply have a blank space where a symbol meaning S'.
+72, plus more with diacritics and minus some by happenstance, is the standardized pronunciation)'; Ss are referred to as 'P, meaning S'.
 (The two extra Ss are simply referred to by their meaning, and when used as Ms, as 'S as high/low tone').
-A word is spelled by simply pronouncing the symbols as Ps, left-right top-down, including a null for an absent second P.
+A word is spelled by simply pronouncing the symbols as Ps, left-right top-down, including